uva-cs/ugrads.cs/content/pages/capstone_emails.md

 ### <a name='week5'>Week 5 (week of Mon, Mar 1st)</a>

+ Hi, all,

+Sorry this is coming out a day late!

+The faculty reviewer assignments are ready.
+To view them, go to the "CS Capstone" Collab workspace (you've all just been added to it) and look in the Posted Feedback tool.
+You also will have to start writing an abstract, which I detail below.

+**Faculty reviewer assignments:** Each group has been assigned two faculty reviewers, a primary and a secondary.  *There is no need to contact them just yet,* as we have another step (the abstract submissions) to do first.
+All the people who requested to be in a group are in those groups.
+And the group number listed is just an internal designation to help me keep everything straight -- you'll need to use that number when submitting anything to me for this capstone process.
+I have also included what you submitted for your project description.

+**Abstracts:** The next step is for you to write an abstract.
+This is a summary of your project, and you can start with what you wrote in the original Google form submission, which I've also put in the Posted Feedback tool for your reference.
+I put guidelines to abstract writing below.
+You can submit them [here](https://docs.google.com/forms/d/e/1FAIpQLSdYyG4SisoqyeBUs3_gTKsjBEK0LUY3bk9V7YzuXVjWzihuWA/viewform), and they are due by Monday -- please only submit one PER GROUP.

+Next week you will have to submit your abstracts to another Google form, and I will have that info ready by Monday.

+Best,
+-Aaron Bloomfield

+__Abstract writing 101__

+An abstract is a one or two paragraph summary of a paper or, in this case, of the project you want to write.
+You should start with the project description that you submitted, which is also included in the Posted Feedback tool.
+The abstract is meant to give an overview of the paper / project.
+Although it about a project idea at this point, you are likely to use this abstract in your technical paper later in the semester.

+This is not a high stress task -- neither your capstone, nor your graduation, nor your happiness and success in life will depend on the quality of this first draft, so just do your best.
+But it will take a bit of your time (an hour or two).

+As a start to writing an abstract, look at [this abstract writing guide](https://writing.wisc.edu/handbook/assignments/writing-an-abstract-for-your-research-paper/).
+In the "contents of an abstract" section, try writing one sentence on each of those seven enumerated points.
+It may be that one or two of those points may require two sentences, but not too many, as you don't want your abstract to be too long.
+Then edit (and re-edit!) (and re-edit again!) the abstract until it flows smoothly and you feel it gives and overview.

+A note of caution: other classes may have students write to a certain page length, or add "fluff" to a document to make it longer.
+Here, "fluff" is when extra verbiage is added that does nothing to be informative but just adds length.
+Of course you all would never do this, but you may have friends who have done this.
+As a pretty universal rule, our CS faculty tend to not like fluffy abstracts, as it's just a waste of everybody's time -- it wastes your time writing it and our time reading it.
+I've made students completely rewrite their technical reports because they added it a lot of fluff.
+We are looking for short, concise, and to the point.
+That being said, it should still be correct English and explain everything well.
+Just don't try to add length for the sake of adding length.

+Lastly, keep in mind that writing a good abstract is a bit of an art form, and nobody expects you all to be experts on this, as this is likely the first abstract that you will have written.
+So give it your best shot, don't stress too much over it, and I'll send out instructions on Monday about how to submit the abstracts.

+I would expect that writing and editing the abstract would take an hour or two.
+Your mileage may vary, of course.

 ### <a name='week6'>Week 6 (week of Mon, Mar 8th)</a>

 ### <a name='week7'>Week 7 (week of Mon, Mar 15th)</a>